-On this page you will find resources that will help you on your journey to becoming a great manager.
+On this page you will find my own books and plenty of resources that will help you on your journey to becoming a great tech pro.

 A free book about how to be an effective employee